Skip to main content

 In order to inspect the resources allocated to a service instance and each container:

-supctl show -s my-site applications my-app service-instances my-srv-1
+supctl show --site my-site applications my-app service-instances my-srv-1

 name: my-srv-1